Mountain Project

-Mountain Project is a website which serves as a guidebook to more than 170,000 climbing routes across the world.
+Mountain Project is a website that serves as a guidebook to more than 300,000 climbing routes across the world.
 The website is operated by Adventure Projects Inc., a Boulder, Colorado-based company, founded by Nick Wilder and Andy Laakmann in 2005 and purchased on June 11, 2015 by REI.
-Adventure Projects, Inc. subsequently became independent and has since been acquire by onX.
+Adventure Projects, Inc. subsequently became independent and has since been acquired by onX.

 Adventure Projects Inc. has expanded from its initial focus by creating MTBProject.com, a website for mountain bike trail maps, HikingProject.com for hiking trails, PowderProject.com for backcountry skiing trails and TrailRunProject.com for cross-country running trails.